isman7/gimp-python-development/README.md

 # TODO list

+- ~~Create a minimal Python plug-in to create a PyDev client.~~ → First version available.
 - Fork Python Console plug-in to be able to run IPython.
-- ~~Create a minimal Python plug-in to create a PyDev client.~~ → First version available.
+Only forked, for the moment states the same functionality.
+- Create a minimal Python package which depends on IPython and pydev, and other dev stuff, to install it to be able to use the new plugins.
+- Create a pip wrapper to show useful info like `pip list` and also install PyPI packages from GIMP to GIMP Python environment.
+- Define proper licence in the repo.